Leadership and Identity in MUA

 MUA is committed to providing the professional development support needed so that every staff member is able to accomplish her work.
 We encourage our staff, Board, and committee members to learn what they need in order to be able to improve and serve the community connecting with other services, communities, or sources of support, participating politically with our allies, and developing relationships with donors and foundations.
 As an expression of our value of the voice, experience, and leadership of immigrant women, MUA prioritizes that immigrant women from our base represent us in the media and our political alliances.
 We dedicate specific resources to prepare them to do this very important work.

-The main language of MUA is Spanish.
-MUA values whatever language or dialect a woman speaks or wishes to learn respecting her level and pace of learning.
+The main language of MUA is Spanish, though we also offer some services in Mam, a Mayan indigenous language from Guatemala.
+MUA values all the languages a woman speaks or wishes to learn respecting her level and pace of learning.
 MUA maintains our commitment to the development of the self-esteem and leadership of immigrant women regardless of their language skills.
-MUA plans activities para challenge the barriers that immigrant women confront when they are learning a new language and offers support a women who are trying to improve their English or their Spanish.
+MUA seeks to remove the language barriers that immigrant women confront and offers support to women who are trying to improve their English or their Spanish.

 We recognize that there are connections and specific perspectives that those who are not Latina immigrant women bring to our organization.
 Furthermore, we recognize that we are living within a very diverse society.
 We value solidarity amongst people of different races, cultures, genders, and diverse sexual orientations, we know that we are able to and should learn one from the other and respect the importance of relating to others.
 For this reason, we have decided to continue being an organization whose staff, Board, volunteers, and donors are both immigrant women and non-Latina immigrant women if and when they demonstrate respect for immigrant women.

 We recognize that MUA has a leadership structure within which there are different levels of responsibility and commitment.
 Within our structure, we practice our value of shared leadership.
 MUA recognizes that there are different leadership styles and distinct strengths of each leader.
 We believe that our organization is strengthened by a shared leadership model where we compliment our abilities and share the work.
-We promote this model via our Co-Director structure, our work teams, and our leadership committees within the membership.
+We promote this model via our internal Leadership Team, our work teams, and our leadership committees within the membership.